 2017 was an incredible year for so many reasons, and 2018 is shaping up to be a great one as well.
 While some aspects of Internet Marketing are becoming harder, the training available is becoming better and the industry is massively maturing.
 I believe it is just as easy to succeed in 2018 as it’s ever been!

 2017 was my first full year of working full time for Human Proof Designs in the role of Chief Operations Officer.
 You can read more about this move to work full time for HPD here.

-Last year, I set some goals for my site portfolio; if you’ve read my previous posts, you know that my wife and I partner together on our portfolio, so some goals reflect that:
+Last year, I set some goals for my properties; if you’ve read my previous posts, you know that my wife and I partner together on our online pursuits, so some goals reflect that: